-$$\mathrm{PD}(P, t_1) = \min{1 \le z \le k-1} \mathrm{LD}(n_z, n{z+1}, t_1)$$
+$$PD(P, t_1) = \min{1 \le z \le k-1} LD(n_z, n{z+1}, t_1)$$

 Thus, both link and path durations are a function of time.
-Link duration has been studied before across the "test-suite" of mobility models in [17].
+Link duration has been studied before across the "testsuite" of mobility models in [17].
 However, that study was based on average values.
 Here, we also examine the PDFs of the link and path duration across these mobility models.
 We believe that this approach might give a deeper understanding of the impact of mobility on the protocol performance.
 PDFs are estimated using simple statistical analysis of the simulation data.
 The simulation settings for estimating the PDFs are discussed in the next section.

-5. SIMULATION SETTINGS
+V. SIMULATION SETTINGS

-Having defined the metrics, as mentioned in 1, we focus our attention on obtaining the detailed statistics of the link and path duration across the different mobility models used in our study.
+Having defined the metrics, as mentioned in section I, we focus our attention on obtaining the detailed statistics of the link and path duration across the different mobility models used in our study.
 We simulate the node movement according to the "test-suite" of mobility models proposed in [17].
-For each mobility model, we collect the detailed statistics of the link and path duration at the connectivity graph level.
-The details of the mobility models used are mentioned in section 5.1, while the collection of statistical data on link and path duration from these simulations is mentioned in section 5.2.
+For each mobility model, we collect the detailed statistics of the link and path duration at both the connectivity graph level and the routing protocol level.
+The details of the mobility models used are mentioned in section V-A. The collection of statistical data on link and path duration at the connectivity graph level is mentioned in section V-B while the collection of the corresponding data at the routing protocol level is discussed in section V-C. Finally, the method to estimate the PDF is introduced in section V-D.

-5.1 Mobility Patterns
+A. Mobility Patterns

 The mobility patterns are obtained from the mobility scenario generator mentioned in [17].
 This scenario generator produces the different mobility patterns following the RPGM, FW and MH models according to the format required by ns-2.
 In all these patterns, 40 mobile nodes move in an area of 1000m x 1000m for a period of 900 seconds.
-The values for the transmission range will be mentioned in section 5.2 when the link and path durations are measured.
+The values for the transmission range will be mentioned in sections V-B and V-C when the link and path durations at the connectivity graph level and the protocol level are measured.
 RW mobility pattern is generated using the setdest tool which is a part of the ns-2 distribution.
 For RPGM, we use 2 different mobility scenarios: single group of 40 nodes and 4 groups of 10 nodes each moving independent of each other and in an overlapping fashion.
-Both Speed Deviation Ratio and Angle Deviation Ratio are set to 0.1^2 .
+Both Speed Deviation Ratio and Angle Deviation Ratio are set to $0.1^2$ .
 For the FW and MH models, the nodes are placed on the freeway lanes or local streets randomly in both directions initially.
 Their movement is controlled as per the specifications of the respective models.
-The maximum speed V{max} is set to 1, 5, 10, 20, 30, 40, 50 and 60 m/sec to generate different movement patterns for the same mobility model.
+The maximum speed $V{max}$ is set to 1, 5, 10, 20, 30, 40, 50 and 60 m/sec to generate different movement patterns for the same mobility model.